Learn about the reviewing of school deciles.

 All information required to complete a decile review application is included in the pack.
 Read the included documents carefully before submitting your application.

-We calculate deciles based on 5 socio-economic indicators that affect academic achievement, so you need to provide evidence relating to these indicators.
+We calculate deciles based on five socio-economic indicators that affect academic achievement, so you need to provide evidence relating to these indicators.

 The information must be more up to date than the latest Census information.

-School deciles tells you about the 5 indicators and how we use them to calculate your school’s rating.
+School deciles tell you about the five indicators and how we use them to calculate your school’s rating.

 Evidence is collected using templates included in the decile review application pack.